 - Scrub for several minutes until the salt residue and stains start to lift.

 - Use the wet vac to remove the excess water.
-If no wet vac is available, you will need to use a mop to remove the excess water.
+If no wet vac is available, you will need to use a mop or towels to remove the excess water.

 - Cover the area with clean water to rinse.